dormando/verilog-raycaster/README.md

 * There are two major branches of raycaster software: lodev's, which uses planar projection to avoid fisheye correction or constant cos/sin fiddling.
-Then the "Classic", which has lookup tables for most possible angles.
-As soon as I started decomposing the lodev algorithm to remove divisions, I realize the classic raycaster has a lot of relatively small tables and is potentially simpler for an FPGA.
-In the end I embedded a divider to overcome the loss of a large angular lookup table.
+Then the "Classic", which has sin/cos/tan/atan lookup tables for most possible angles.
+As soon as I started decomposing the lodev algorithm to remove divisions, I realized the classic raycaster has a lot of small tables and is potentially simpler for an FPGA.
+In the end I embedded a divider to overcome the loss of a large angle lookup table.

-* I wrote all the code like a software person would; lots of state machines and a few larger-ish modules.
+* I wrote all the code like a software person would.
+Lots of state machines and a few larger-ish modules.
 The further I got along the better I understand how thinking at the logic level would change this design.
 It would be completely different!
 I don't know what that is though.